cmungall/grape/README.rst

     * 'get_unchecked_minimum_node_degree'
     * 'get_weighted_maximum_node_degree'

-In our example the method we need for computing the graph components would be `connected_components`.
+In our example the method we need for computing the graph components would be `get_connected_components`.

 Now the easiest way to get the method documentation is to use Python's `help <https://docs.python.org/3/library/functions.html#help>`_ as follows:

 .. code:: python

-    help(graph.connected_components)
+    help(graph.get_connected_components)

 And the above will return you:

 .. code-block:: rst

-    connected_components(verbose) method of builtins.Graph instance
+    get_connected_components(verbose) method of builtins.Graph instance
     Compute the connected components building in parallel a spanning tree using [bader's algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0743731505000882).

     **This works only for undirected graphs.**